AgrawalDrishti/Inter-IIT_Face-Recognition-Project/README.md

 In venv to script then choose python.exe file.
 Now reload the terminal and install opencv,tkinter, and pillow by pip install.

 After setup completed run - python main.py to run project.

+# To Access The Working WebSite

+--> Clone the repository:

+2. Checkout from the main branch